 “We found a wine skin on the orc,” said the elf.
 “We’ll have to rinse it.”

 “I wish I would have thought to borrow that dagger Evie took from the orc,” said Natsu.

 In the end, they harvested a good-sized hunk of the sail and a few lengths of rope.
-The rest of the cloth was too tangled under the mast to be able to get more than a few small scraps of fabric and varying lengths of line they could use as slings and sacks for their makeshift weapons and the other meager gear they accumulated.
+The rest of the cloth was too tangled under the mast to get more than a few small scraps of fabric and varying line lengths.
+They could use those as slings for their make-shift weapons and other accumulated gear.

-Amid the wreckage, Aeryn watched as Denaryus found a heavy crossbow, it had been wrapped in oilcloth and the string was dry, but the mechanism was wet and would need to be dried.
-She also found a couple dozen quarrels and a quiver.
-She had a weapon.
+Amid the wreckage, Aeryn watched as Denaryus found a heavy crossbow; luckily, the string was dry, having been wrapped in oilcloth, but the mechanism would need to be dried.
+She also saw a few dozen quarrels and a quiver.
+The elf had a weapon.
 As the others continued searching the hold, Denaryus played with the launching mechanism, getting an idea of how the bow worked.

 Natsu spotted a chest floating toward the back of the storeroom.
-In the coffer, somehow unscathed, were what appeared to be the captain’s log scribed in some language none of them could read, a few navigational charts including one naming the galley’s destination, Port Freehaven, and a book that Aeryn couldn’t begin to decipher, the characters moved on the page and made her eyes hurt.
+In the coffer were what appeared to be the captain’s log scribed in some language none of them could read.
+They also discovered some navigational charts, including one naming the galley’s destination.
+There was a book that Aeryn couldn’t begin to decipher; the characters moved on the page and made her eyes hurt.
 She suspected the runes were some magical language.

 Natsu picked up the book and riffled through it.

 “Do you mind if I keep this and study it?” he asked.

 “Sure,” said Denaryus, still struggling with the crossbow mechanism.